-Best mail apps for Mac
+Best mail apps for Mac in 2018

 Airmail treats your emails like a to-do list.
 You can triage your inbox by scheduling when you are going to take care of an email.
 If you can't get to it right now, snooze it for later.
 If it's an email that requires an action, send it to your to-do folder.
 If it's something important that you'll want quick access to, mark it as a memo.
 And, when you've finished dealing with your email, send it to the "Done" folder to get that sweet satisfaction of having completed something on your task list.

-If you get more done by treating everything like a to-do list, get Spark and your inbox will be empty in no time.
+If you get more done by treating everything like a to-do list, get Airmail and your inbox will be empty in no time.

 - $9.99 - Download now